 Use a credit or debit card to pay your application fee and assessment fees online.
 If you do not have a credit or debit card, you can use someone else's with their permission.
 We accept UK and international Visa, Visa Electron, JCB, MasterCard and Maestro credit or debit cards.
 At the moment we do not accept American Express or Diners Club cards.

-If you are unable to use a credit or debit card, you can pay by cheque, postal order or bank transfer.
-In this case, once you have completed all sections of your application and verified your email address, you will reach the 'Pay and send' screen.
-If you agree to the declaration, you then go through to the 'Payment' screen.
-If you do not have one of the cards we accept, please click on the link – this takes you to an invoice to print off, and will give you instructions as to when and how to send the payment with the printed invoice.
+If you are unable to use a credit or debit card, you will need to pay via bank transfer.
+Once you have completed all sections of your application and have gone through Review and Submit, you need to agree to the declaration on the 'Payment' screen.
+If you do not have one of the cards we accept, or you plan to pay by bank transfer, please click on the link.
+You'll be given instructions on how to make a bank transfer payment.